 - Post-Traumatic Stress Disorder (PTSD)

 Hemp-derived CBD products are legal under Federal Law in the United States; however, individual state laws are dynamic and fluid.
 Individual states may enact their own laws governing hemp-derived CBD.

 Cultivation of Cannabis in Montana

 Montana became one of the first states to legalize hemp for industrial purposes.
 In 2001, Montana passed Senate Bill 261, which categorized industrial hemp as an agricultural crop, so long as it contained less than 0.3 percent THC.
 The law also created licensing procedures for farmers to be allowed to grow hemp commercially.
 The law was largely symbolic at the time, as it also contained a request to the federal government to allow the law to be enacted without federal interference.
-Few hemp growers have been licensed in part due to federal regulations, but this may change, as federal policies become more industrial-hemp friendly.

 DISCLAIMER: The information contained in this website is for general information purposes only; it does not constitute legal advice.
 Although we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Therefore, any reliance you place on such information is strictly at your own risk.